 Each summer, we offer a Research Experience for Teachers program for middle and high school teachers and a Young Scholars Program for high school students on the University of Washington’s Seattle campus.
 These programs place classroom educators and high school students into Center laboratories to assist with ongoing research projects.

 Teachers who take part in this summer experience help us develop K-12 lesson plans related to neural engineering, neuroscience, and STEM careers.

 We welcome visits from school groups at the Center headquarters in Seattle, where students are introduced to basic concepts in neural engineering.
 Students also have the chance to try out devices that help explain neural engineering.
 We also take an active role in national events, including Brain Awareness Week and the U.S.A.
 Science and Engineering Festival in Washington, D.C.

 Questions?
-Contact the CSNE's Pre-college Education Manager, Nona Clifton, for more information.
+Contact the CSNE's Pre-college Education Manager, Janis Wignall, for more information.